-A complete schedule of classes for the current semester is available online at www.bakersfieldcollege.edu.
-There is a link to "still open classes" that may help you advise students on other sections, if you are not able to accommodate them in your class.
+A complete schedule of classes for the current semester is available online at the Bakersfield College Website.
+Select the term for which you want to find a course.
+Then filter what course you are looking for based on subject, college, days, and/or modality.
 The most accurate version of the schedule at any point in time is found on Banner Web.